Track racing: Longtrack

-Longtrack is a variant of Grasstrack held on tracks up to 1000 – 1200 meters in length and with speeds reaching 90–100 mph.
+Longtrack is a variant of Grasstrack and speedway, held on tracks up to 1200 meters in length and with speeds reaching 90–100 mph.
 The machinery and rules used are the same as for Grasstrack.
 Another difference, is that longtrack circuits are usually sand based, instead of grass.

-The sport is popular in Germany, possibly more so than Speedway.
-This means that the majority of tracks are to be found in that country, although tracks can also be found in the Czech Republic, Finland and Norway.
+The sport is popular in Germany, possibly more so than speedway.
+This means that the majority of tracks are to be found in that country, although tracks can also be found in the Czech Republic, Finland, and Norway.
 Occasionally, Longtrack meetings are held in Australia and the United States, but these generally take place around horse trotting arenas during their off-seasons.